Belgrade: Breakup of Yugoslavia

 On 9 March 1991, massive demonstrations led by Vuk Drašković were held in the city against Slobodan Milošević.
 According to various media outlets, there were between 100,000 and 150,000 people on the streets.
 Two people were killed, 203 were injured and 108 were arrested during the protests, and later that day tanks were deployed onto the streets to restore order.
 Many anti-war protests were held in Belgrade, with the largest protests being dedicated to solidarity with the victims from the besieged Sarajevo.
 Further anti-government protests were held in Belgrade from November 1996 to February 1997 against the same government after alleged electoral fraud in local elections.
 These protests brought Zoran Đinđić to power, the first mayor of Belgrade since World War II who did not belong to the League of Communists of Yugoslavia or its later offshoot, the Socialist Party of Serbia.

-In 1999, during the Kosovo War, the NATO bombing campaign targeted a number a buildings in Belgrade.
+In 1999, during the Kosovo War, the NATO bombing campaign targeted a number of buildings in Belgrade.
 Among the sites bombed were some ministry buildings, the RTS building, hospitals, Hotel Jugoslavija, the Central Committee building, Avala Tower, and the Chinese embassy.
 Between 500 and 2,000 civilians were killed in Serbia and Montenegro as a result of the NATO bombings, of which 27 were killed in Belgrade.
 After the Yugoslav Wars, Serbia became home to the highest number of refugees and internally displaced persons in Europe, with more than a third of these refugees having settled in Belgrade.

 After the 2000 presidential elections, Belgrade was the site of major public protests, with over half a million people taking part.
 These demonstrations resulted in the ousting of president Milošević as a part of the Otpor movement.